BernardoAO/BDT-VPC/README.md

 ## Import

-An example of how to import data in Python can be found in the file "Import_VPC.py", and in MATLAB, in the file "VPC_Neuron_analyser.mlx" under the "Import" section.
+An example of how to import the data in Python can be found in the file "Import_VPC.py", and with MATLAB in the file "VPC_Neuron_analyser.mlx" under the "Import" section.

 ## Analysis